dashpresshq/dashpress/README.md

 ---

 ## About

-Hadmean is your agnostic, powerful, one-line install, customizable, all batteries included and free admin apps generator
+Hadmean is an internal tool generator.
+It is language agnostic, schema driven, extremely customizable, fully featured, user-friendly and has just one installation step.

 ### Quick Demo